lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # Introduction

-Security at the application layer provides an attractive option for protecting Internet of Things (IoT) deployments, for example where transport layer security is not sufficient {{I-D.hartke-core-e2e-security-reqs}} or where the protection needs to work over a variety of underlying protocols.
+Security at the application layer provides an attractive option for protecting Internet of Things (IoT) deployments, for example where protection needs to work over a variety of underlying protocols.
 IoT devices may be constrained in various ways, including memory, storage, processing capacity, and energy {{RFC7228}}.
 A method for protecting individual messages at the application layer suitable for constrained devices, is provided by CBOR Object Signing and Encryption (COSE) {{RFC8152}}), which builds on the Concise Binary Object Representation (CBOR) {{RFC7049}}.
 Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} is a method for application-layer protection of the Constrained Application Protocol (CoAP), using COSE.

 In order for a communication session to provide forward secrecy, the communicating parties can run an Elliptic Curve Diffie-Hellman (ECDH) key exchange protocol with ephemeral keys, from which shared key material can be derived.
 This document specifies Ephemeral Diffie-Hellman Over COSE (EDHOC), a lightweight key exchange protocol providing perfect forward secrecy and identity protection.
 Authentication is based on credentials established out of band, e.g. from a trusted third party, such as an Authorization Server as specified by {{I-D.ietf-ace-oauth-authz}}.
 The construction provided by EDHOC can be applied to authenticate raw public keys (RPK) and public key certificates.
 This version of the protocol is focusing on RPK and certificates by reference which is the initial focus for the LAKE WG (see Section 2.2 of {{I-D.ietf-lake-reqs}}).

 After successful completion of the EDHOC protocol, application keys and other application specific data can be derived using the EDHOC-Exporter interface.
 A main use case for EDHOC is to establish an OSCORE security context.
 EDHOC uses COSE for cryptography, CBOR for encoding, and CoAP for transport.
 By reusing existing libraries, the additional code footprint can be kept very low.
-Note that this document focuses on authentication and key establishment: for integration with authorization of resource access, refer to {{I-D.ietf-ace-oscore-profile}}.

 EDHOC is designed for highly constrained settings making it especially suitable for low-power wide area networks {{RFC8376}} such as Cellular IoT, 6TiSCH, and LoRaWAN.
 Compared to the DTLS 1.3 handshake {{I-D.ietf-tls-dtls13}} with ECDH and connection ID, the number of bytes in EDHOC + CoAP can be less than 1/6 when RPK authentication is used, see {{I-D.ietf-lwig-security-protocol-comparison}}. {{fig-sizes}} shows two examples of message sizes for EDHOC with different kinds of authentication keys and different COSE header parameters for identification: static Diffie-Hellman keys identified by 'kid' {{RFC8152}}, and X.509 signature certificates identified by a hash value using 'x5t' {{I-D.ietf-cose-x509}}.
 Further reductions of message sizes are possible, for example by eliding redundant length indications.